The Canadian Startup Visa Program (SUV) has long been a

 additional resources and the use of technology to streamline application

-• Faster Processing Times: With new efficiencies in place, the goal is to bring
+processing. - Faster Processing Times: With new efficiencies in place, the goal is to bring

 processing times closer to 12-16 months, as opposed to the multi-year wait